LedgerHQ/ledger-live/src/libcore/README.md

 High:

 - Android and iOS: some account would just fail to sync and set 0.00 in balance.
 I wonder if related to following bug:
-- iOS: If using "Exception Breakpoint", you will see crash inside libcore (createWallet)

 Medium:

-- iOS Simulator not supported (I guess this would fix it: [#263](https://github.com/LedgerHQ/ledger-live-mobile/issues/263))

 Low: